valsophie/AirBnB-Hotel-in-Berlin/README  of project/README.md

 The repository is set up as follows:
 Folder structure:

-File structure: In our Project folder you can find the notebooks/files on
+File structure: In our Project folder you can find the notebooks/files on:
 1. Sourcing the data:

 For AirBnB: 2020-01-24_API_Request_Airbnb.ipynb

 For Expedia: Expedia_webscraping.ipynb

 For Booking: we used octoparse, so no coding was needed

 2. Cleaning:

 For AirBnbB: 2020-01-24_API_Request_Airbnb.ipynb

 For Expedia: Expedia_cleaning.ipynb

 For Booking: Booking_data_cleaning.ipynb

 3.Merging and Plotting

 Plotting and descriptive statistics-SJ_play.ipynb

 4. Extracted CSV Files

 ## Links